opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 Navigating the catalog
 ======================

-The dataset catalog of an OpenDataSoft portal is accessible from the front office for all users allowed on the portal (i.e. for open portals it could be anyone wheareas for private portals it should be only authenticated users).
+The dataset catalog of an Opendatasoft portal is accessible from the front office for all users allowed on the portal (i.e. for open portals it could be anyone wheareas for private portals it should be only authenticated users).

 On most portals, the catalog is the landing page.
 However, if the default landing page has been changed to a custom page, the link to the catalog can often be found in the navigation bar at the very top of the front office.
 Since this navigation bar is fully customizable, the label of the link to access the catalog can be different from one portal to another (very often, "Data", "Catalog", "Explore" or "Datasets" are used as labels).